LispCookbook/cl-cookbook/strings.md

 ## Concatenating Strings

-The name says it all: CONCATENATE is your friend.
+The name says it all: `concatenate` is your friend.
 Note that this is a generic sequence function and you have to provide the result type as the first argument.

 ~~~lisp